TheOdinProject/curriculum/getting_involved.md

 ## Schedule Going Forward

 We'll manage the project in 1-week increments.
 That means we'll have weekly check-in meetings to see how it's gone for everyone and what's on the agenda for the next week.
-It will be a chance to ask group questions about features or code, find partners, and schedule the coming week's pairing sessions.
+It will be a chance to ask group questions about stories or code, find partners, and schedule the coming week's pairing sessions.
 We may also make code review a part of this meeting as well.
 Think of this as sort of like a daily SCRUM meeting might normally be but with a bit more meat.

 The weekly meetings will be posted to the [Google Community](https://plus.google.com/u/0/communities/100013596437379837846) and the [Meetup Group](http://www.meetup.com/Learn-Web-Development-Paired-Programming-in-SF/).